Tweeten application for the Electron framework

 Tweeten was created on Visual Studio Code, so there was no need to change development environment.

 Tweeten was uploaded to the Windows Store, because at the time NSIS had no Electron integration.
-It was initially uploaded with the wrong Windows 10 target and generated an error.
+Tweeten was initially uploaded with the wrong Windows 10 target and generated an error.
 When the target was changed, the upload worked.

 Note: NSIS 3.04 or newer integrates with Electron and electron-builder 22.0.0 or newer.

-Comparing Tweeten performance
+Comparing Tweeten performance on different platforms

 - CPU usage on start-up: 20% on native, 30% on the emulator.